withastro/astro/packages/astro-rss/README.md

 Type: `string (optional)`

 An absolute path to an XSL stylesheet in your project.
-This could either be a path to a resource in your `public/` directory, or an API endpoint using [the `getStylesheet` helper](#getstylesheet).

-See [Astro's RSS styling docs](https://docs.astro.build/en/guides/rss/#adding-a-stylesheet) for usage examples.
+If you don’t have an RSS stylesheet in mind, we recommend the [Pretty Feed v3 default stylesheet](https://github.com/genmon/aboutfeeds/blob/main/tools/pretty-feed-v3.xsl), which you can download from GitHub and save into your project's `public/` directory.

 ### customData